 - One or two local Travel Montana guides, depending on group size

-- All of your dinners and breakfasts are included.
-Gratuity for these meals is also included.
+- All of your dinners and breakfasts are included and gratuity for these meals is also included.
+All lunches are on your own.

 - All your transportation is included once you meet your guides on the first day.